 These items are reminders for the week and beyond.
 You already know this stuff, but we feel better repeating it anyway.

-If you have questions, reply to this message or call me at (918) 899-4239 or email@example.com.
+If you have questions, comment below or call me at (918) 899-4239 or email firstname.lastname@example.org.
 Please pray for the others on this trip.
 Prayer makes all the difference.
 We have been and will continue praying for you.
 We’re excited to see Jesus work through you in the lives of your friends.